Mute R. Kelly: Founding

 Over the course of his career, R. Kelly faced allegations of sexual abuse, including that of minors.
 From his 1994 illegal marriage to R&B singer Aaliyah, who was 15 at the time, to his 2002 arrest on child pornography charges where he was acquitted in his 2008 trial, the allegations caught significant media attention but had little impact on his career.

 The campaign was founded by activist Kenyette Barnes and arts consultant Oronike Odeleye in July 2017, when Odeleye was informed Kelly was booked to perform at the Fulton County-owned facility in Atlanta.
 Oronike stated, "Someone had to stand up for Black women, and if I wasn't willing to do my part—no matter how small—then I couldn't continue to complain.
 It's time for us to end this man's career.
 Enough is beyond enough."
 That same month, Jim DeRogatis reported for BuzzFeed News on new allegations, detailing three sets of parents accusing the singer of holding their daughters in an "abusive cult".

 At the time of its founding, co-founder Odeleye described the campaign as such: "#MuteRKelly continues until the Black community has fully financially divested from the man and his music and we tackle the overwhelming issue of sexual abuse".
 Odeleye is an African American Atlanta-based arts administrator and alongside her, Kenyette Barnes, activist and lobbyist, also sought to lobby elected officials, mobilize activists around the world encourage users of music streaming platforms to #ThumbItDown, when R. Kelly's music plays, in order to change the algorithm of his songs until they stop playing.

-12 chapters of the movement were founded around the world, including #RKellyStummschalten in Germany and #MuteRKellyAmsterdam in the Netherlands.